 - 3.6.1 The 2017 Regulations place certain requirements on businesses regarding CDD (Part 3 of the 2017 Regulations) and 'record keeping, procedures and training' (Part 2 Chapter 2 of the 2017 Regulations).
-The following topics, all of which form part of the MLTF framework, need to be considered: - Risk-based approach, risk assessment and management; - CDD (including Enhanced Due Diligence (EDD) and Simplified Due Diligence (SDD));
+The following topics, all of which form part of the MLTPF framework, need to be considered: - · Risk-based approach, risk assessment and management; - CDD (including Enhanced Due Diligence (EDD) and Simplified Due Diligence (SDD));

 - Record keeping;

 - Internal control;

 - Ongoing monitoring;

 - Reporting procedures;

 - Compliance management; and

-- Communication.
+- · Communication.

 - 3.6.2 The 2017 Regulations provide different amounts of detail about the policies and procedures required in each area.
 Businesses must implement and document policies, controls and procedures that are proportionate to the size and nature of the business.
 These must be subject to regular review and updated, and a written record of this exercise maintained.

+The 2017 Regulations require businesses to design policies and procedures to mitigate and effectively manage the risks of proliferation financing which;

-- 3.6.3 Businesses with overseas subsidiaries or branches that are carrying out any of the activities listed in 1.2.1 of this guidance must establish group-wide policies and procedures equivalent to those in the UK.
+- provide for the identification and scrutiny of: - o unusually large or complex transactions, or - o where there is an unusual pattern or transactions, or - where the transaction(s) have no apparent economic or legal purpose; or - any other activity of situation which the business regards as particularly likely to be related to proliferation financing; - specify the taking of additional measures, where appropriate, to prevent the use for proliferation financing of products and transactions which might favour anonymity; - ensure that when new products, new business practices (including new delivery mechanisms) or new technology are adopted by the relevant person, appropriate measures are taken in preparation for, and during, the business relationship to mitigate any proliferation financing risks. - 3.6.3 Businesses with overseas subsidiaries or branches that are carrying out any of the activities listed in 1.2.1 of this guidance must establish group-wide policies and procedures equivalent to those in the UK.
 If the law of the overseas territory does not permit this, then the business must inform its AML supervisory authority and implement additional risk-based procedures.
 Steps taken to communicate policies, controls and procedures to the group must also be recorded.

-- 3.6.4 When determining policies, controls and procedures, consideration must be given to data protection requirements and the safeguarding of client confidentiality.
+3.6.4 When determining policies, controls and procedures, consideration must be given to data protection requirements and the safeguarding of client confidentiality.
 Under the 2017 Regulations, a business must make data subjects aware of the data that will be collected about them and why the data is being collected.
-Businesses must not use the data that they have gathered for MLTF purposes for any other purpose unless they have obtained consent from the data subject to do so, or the use of the data is permitted under legislation.
+Businesses must not use the data that they have gathered for MLTPF purposes for any other purpose unless they have obtained consent from the data subject to do so, or the use of the data is permitted under legislation.
 Note that the requirement is for permission by legislation not contract.

-- The data collected during CDD may include details of those who exercise day-to-day control, beneficial ownership and, in the case of transactions, the nature, purpose and the parties involved.
+The data collected during CDD may include details of those who exercise day-to-day control, beneficial ownership and, in the case of transactions, the nature, purpose and the parties involved.
 Where there is a need to share client data on a group-wide basis, businesses may wish to obtain appropriate internal or external advice on the data protection implications.